HrushikeshJoshi187/Ask_Your_Crush_Out_Online/README.md

 Built with ❤️ by Hrushi Joshi

+implemented pooling nodemailer, rate limiting, queueing, throttling.

 // 4 lines of message
 // button looks text
 // placeholder is misunderstood as message
 // Emoji and unicode passing in message and also in URL (check dom-purify)

-// linkedin Post, video, github post , X post
+// linkedin Post, video, github post, X post
-//